 To add your traffic types, do the following:

 - Enter a name for the traffic type and click Save.
+Be aware that once a traffic type is created, it cannot be edited.

 If you need assistance with traffic types, contact support@split.io.